benzmuircroft/temp/ROUTER.md

 ```

 ## 👀 Description
 A router runs a single Hyperswarm.
 It routes topics.
 It is modular and can support a single @ypear/userbase, multiple @ypear/database's and multiple @ypear/crdt's.
 This is faster and leaner than creating a new Hyperswarm in each module!
+Altimatly, it leads to a better user experence!

 ## 🧰 Methods